MDrawc/StillHaveThem/README.md

 * [ dotenv ](https://github.com/bkeepers/dotenv) - A Ruby gem to load environment variables from `.env`.
 * [ responders ](https://github.com/heartcombo/responders) - A set of Rails responders to dry up your application.
 * [ will_paginate ](https://github.com/mislav/will_paginate) - Pagination library for Rails, Sinatra, Merb, DataMapper, and more.

-## Contact
-If you have any questions/suggestions or found a bug, please contact me by email at support@stillhavethem.com

-## Acknowledgments
-Thanks to Internet for having answers to my questions.